 Choosing a breast pump might seem easy, but it’s important to pick the right one for your needs when you’re heading back to work.
-A lactation consultant can provide information to help you choose the right one for nursing, but a few things to keep in mind if you don't speak to a lactation consultant include:
+A lactation consultant can provide information to help you choose the right one for nursing, but here are a few things to keep in mind and some recommendations if you don't speak to a lactation consultant's help.

 Your employer is required by law to provide a private space that isn’t a bathroom for employees to pump, as well as make reasonable accommodations for the time you need to pump.
 Depending on how often you need to pump, you may be able to work around your existing break times.